kantarcise/notebook/Success/Mind/readme.md

+## Courses

+From Daniel on this [banger video](https://youtu.be/deAzlMzvhRU?t=712):

+> You have been psyoped into thinking that all courses are scam.

+> Every single person I know who makes an insane amount of money purchases courses and mentorships and spends more than he would otherwise think it's necessary.

+> Always.
+I do this all the time.
+I buy courses all the time.

 ## Use Leverage for Heavy Things

 [If something feels heavy, then stack the leverage of something good that makes it feel like "oh, that's all I got to do not have the surgery, play with my kids, have a better relationship?"](https://www.youtube.com/watch?v=hEtk5FiWqwY&t=668s)